 - Connect your employees to the fundamentals of your company culture.
 A sense of belonging is critical for long-term consistency.

 - Don’t lose sight of the importance of receiving assessment and support from legal and training teams.
-Having your employees covered is not only about having an insurance policy, but also about knowing how to maintain this day-to-day safety net.
+Having your employees covered is not only about having an insurance policy but also about knowing how to maintain this day-to-day safety net.

 The management of a successful company should always ask itself the question: Am I doing everything I need to do to fully support my team?

-Start making these changes now by getting solid liability insurance and focus on covering your business with the best terms.
+Start making these changes now by getting solid liability insurance and focusing on covering your business with the best terms.
 Constant staff selection can drain any growing business, so focus your energy on strengthening and empowering the resources you already have.